nobsu/cosmos-sdk/examples/democoin/x/oracle/README.md

 }
 ```

 When you write a payload, its `.Type()` should return same name with your module is registered on the router.
-It is because `oracle.Msg` inherits `.Type()` from its payload and it should be handled on the user modules.
+It is because `oracle.Msg` inherits `.Type()` from its embedded payload and it should be handled on the user modules.

 Then route every incoming `oracle.Msg` to `oracle.Keeper.Handler()` with the function that implements `oracle.Handler`.